Trev's Perfection

 Trev's Perfection was a racing greyhound from the 1940s.
 He is just one of three greyhounds along with Patricias Hope and Mile Bush Pride to win the Triple Crown which consisted of the English Greyhound Derby, Scottish Greyhound Derby and Welsh Greyhound Derby.

 Whelping and rearing

 He was born in Cumberland with the name of Motts Regret in April 1944.
 By Trev's Dispatch out of Friar Tuck he was bred and reared by Mr H.G.
 Nunn.

 1946

-He competed in the 1946 English Greyhound Derby without success.
+The 1946 racing year saw him compete in the 1946 English Greyhound Derby without success.
 He was however a prolific open race winner and was put up for sale at Aldridges sales where he went unsold despite a bid of 1,250 guineas.
 Later that year he went down with distemper and pneumonia at the GRA Hook Estate and Kennels in Northaw and after a long convalescence recovered successfully.

 1947

 In 1947, Motts Regret was bought by Fred Trevillion, a haulage contractor from Dartford, who was a National Greyhound Racing Club licensed greyhound trainer with a number of greyhounds which carried the Trev's prefix.
 He paid £900 to purchase Motts Regret and changed the dogs name to Trev's Perfection.
 The greyhound was kennelled with Trevillion in Sutton-at-Hone where security included a night watchman and a team of German Shepherd dogs.